-11.1.
-Second Layer.
+1.11.1 Second Layer

 F5.
 Fix second layer(all the cubies underneath the solved upper layer): This describes how to get cubies from the bottom (third) layer into their appropriate place in the second layer.
 Look at the bottom layer.
 What is the color of its center cubie?
 Find a cubie in the bottom layer that does not have that color on any of its sides.
-This cubic really needs to go into the second layer (Why?).
+This cubie really needs to go into the second layer (Why?).

 What are the two colors of that cubie?
-Rotate the bottom layer so that the front color agrees with the center cubic of the side, forming a large T. This is your new front face.
-Check the other color of the edge cubic to decide whether it should go to the right (Figure 18(a)) or to the left (Figure 18(a)).
-The following moves will bring this edge cubie in place in the second layer, while leaving the fixed upper layer unaffected.
+Rotate the bottom layer so that the front color agrees with the center cubie of the side, forming a large T. This is your new front face.
+Check the other color of the edge cubie to decide whether it should go to the right (Figure 1.18(a)) or to the left (Figure 1.18(a)).
+The following moves will bring this edge cubie in place in the goes to the right. goes to the left.